pa-art/test_ntsc/README.md

 * test_ntsc_shot.c:  Tiny game named "FLYING METEOR!!".

+* test_ntsc_shot2.c:  Tiny game named "FLYING METEOR 2!!".

+* test_ntsc_wall.c: Tiny game named "DROPPING MONSTERS".

-All programs needs font8x8_basic.h to draw ASCII fonts and some characters.
+All programs need font8x8_basic.h to draw ASCII fonts and some characters and are compiled with release option(speed optimization).

 ## To compile a project
 To copile a project, you need